User-generated content from the beginning was a good idea, because:

 It’s not a nice-to-have either.

 More people are creating content online than ever before, even claiming they want brands to tell them what photos, videos, comments, testimonials, and feedback they need.
 UGC is where consumer trends are heading, and what brands can’t ignore.
-Here are the consumer trends you need to know, straight from our State of User-Generated Content report.
+Here are the consumer UGC trends you need to know, straight from our State of User-Generated Content report.

-Download: State of User-Generated Content 2022
+Download: The State of User-Generated Content

-5 Consumer Trends To Shape Your User-Generated Content (UGC) Strategy in 2022
+5 Consumer Trends To Shape Your User-Generated Content (UGC) Strategy

 #1: Prioritize Personalized Shopping Experiences

-Personalized shopping was a trend of 2021, and an expectation from consumers.
+Personalized shopping became a trend in 2021, and an expectation from consumers.
 Companies realized all the data they had on social media users and their customers told them exactly what their customers were looking for.
 Even with iOS 14 changing how much data is available from third parties, companies were still using emails and cookies to get to know their subscribers and customers on an individual basis.

 - 77% of shoppers are more likely to buy from brands that personalize their shopping experience